 The pattern of this area of central Sussex is defined by the high density of small towns and villages separated by countryside, mostly under agricultural management, and areas of woodland.
 Each settlement has its own community and distinct character and local history which contribute to the quality of life in this part of the county.
-The area of the Parish is no exception to this and the, sometimes small, distances between neighbouring towns and villages deserve significant protection against new development which could otherwise lead incrementally towards coalescence of settlements.
-Local Gaps are identified where development within the Gap would individually or cumulatively result in coalescence and the loss of the separate identity and amenity of nearby settlements.
+The area of the Parish is no exception to this and sometimes small distances between neighbouring towns and villages require protection from new development which could otherwise lead incrementally towards coalescence of settlements, the inter-visibility between separate communities, or a change in their pattern which could urbanise their character.
+Local Gaps in accordance with District Plan Policy DP10 and Local Plan Policies C2 & C3, and are identified where development would individually or cumulatively result in coalescence and the loss of the separate identity and amenity of neighbouring settlements.